Genokarma/tutorials/docs/index.md

 This site contains tutorials for using Galaxy Australia.

-Click on the tutorial name in the left hand panel.

-For new users, we recommend starting at the top of the list.
+Tutorials are listed in the left hand panel, or click the menu button in the top left of the page.

 ![Galaxy Australia landing page](media/screenshots/galaxy-australia-landing.png)